Title and statement of responsibility area

 The fonds includes three photo albums produced by Brown, and three files of textual records.
 These are comprised of personal and government correspondence and a diary.

 Some negatives show damage, fading, or discolouration.
 Some handwritten captions are smudged and/or transferring onto facing pages.

 The fonds was acquired by the University of British Columbia Rare Books and Special Collections from the Brown family on July 17, 2017.

-The fonds contains five files, the first two of which are photo albums: Photo Album 1, and Photo Album 2.
+The fonds contains six files, three of which are photo albums: Photo Album 1, Photo Album 2, and Photo Album 3.
 The archivist retained loose photographs, negatives, and enclosures with the album they were discovered in.
 An additional envelope of negatives was acquired and arranged with the corresponding photographs in album, and some negatives were removed from their original album to pair with photographs in the other album--these departures from the original order are noted in the file arrangement notes.